 Will the real Alexa be coming soon?

 That would be nice, wouldn't it?
 But the truth is, we simply don't know.
-It seems unlikely, considering Apple and Amazon's smart assistants are now locked in an all-out brawl with each other and rivals, but rare examples do exist of the former opening up the garden fence.
+It seems unlikely, considering Apple and Amazon's smart assistants are now locked in an all-out brawl with each other and rivals, but rare examples have shown the former to open up the garden fence.

-With the current workaround not providing full support, and being fairly slow to actually use, here's hoping the two companies work out a solution sooner rather than later – maybe even in time for the Apple Watch Series 4.
+With the current workaround not providing full support, and being a little slow to actually use, here's hoping the two companies work out a solution sooner rather than later.
 At least for now, though, the above method is the best way to get Alexa on the Apple Watch.